 This puts the burden of ensuring whether the container is safe on buyers.

-“As is” containers may have been used to transport something dangerous (ex: chemicals), or they may have rust, doors that don’t seals, or other holes.
+“As is” containers may have been used to transport something dangerous (ex: chemicals), or they may have rust, doors that don’t seal, or other holes.

 All of these things can make the container inadvisable for home construction.